Select Page

-Singing has been a part of my life since I was small, and honed when I sang in an all boy’s choir when from ages 7 to 11.
+Singing has been a part of my life since I was small and honed when I sang in an all-boys choir from ages 7 to 11.
 And always being small, you might expect that I would have sung the high parts, but for some reason, not only was my voice lower, but I really enjoyed being an Alto.
 It is not as flashy as the Tenor roles (or Soprano for women), but finding the note that fits in with what the lead is singing – finding that Harmony – was challenging and fun in ways that still are with me.
-And honestly, if I could get people to sing more, I think the world would actually be Harmonious – but like my classic problem, I am getting ahead of the story…
+Honestly, if I could get people to sing more, I think the world would be Harmonious – but like my classic problem, I am getting ahead of the story…

 The fun of singing Harmony is you can’t do it alone… it is naturally a part of being in a group or team.
-There may be notes on the page, but actually getting them to blend together with the same breathing patterns, diction, pronunciation… that requires everyone working together.
-For the Fifth Dimension, it meant each of the individuals worked with a vocal coach of their own, but were all brought together by Bob Aclivar, an arranger and conductor who has a lot of credits (but not much is written about him…)
+There may be notes on the page, but actually getting them to blend together with the same breathing patterns, diction, and pronunciation… requires everyone to work together.
+For the Fifth Dimension, it meant each of the individuals worked with a vocal coach of their own, but were all brought together by Bob Aclivar, an arranger and conductor with many credits (but not much is written about him…)

-So many leaders and teams I am working with struggle to create the trust and cooperation that they often hire me to provide.
-There are many books and articles that offer the “simple” answer of their particular approach.
-I am fortunate not to have one of those.
-It requires that each member of the team works hard to be their best – alone.
+Many leaders and teams struggle to create the trust and cooperation they often hire me to provide.
+It requires that each member of the team, like these singers, work hard to be their best – alone.
 AND, that they have an intention to also work hard TOGETHER.
-It is that last part that makes great Harmony – the practice of actually watching each other work – at the same time.
-Most teams simply do not make the time to do work together – to understand how interdependent they actually are… that it is not just 5 to 7 solos.
+It is that last part that makes great Harmony – the practice of actually watching each other work – simultaneously.
+Most teams simply do not make the time to do work together – to understand how interdependent they are… that it is not just 5 to 7 solos.
 It is different voices blending together… and a conductor/arranger who can bring that out of them.

-I have been observing lately how much this work – what you are actually reading – has actually helped me to find my own voice again.
-The details of digging into the background of music I know, and more importantly music I don’t, nurtures and recharges me so that I am ready to actually get back to my “day” job, ready to bring my best there.
-Like my own “vocal” coach, my time here reminds me that preparation alone is as important as the time with others.
+I have been observing lately how much this work – what you are reading here – has helped me to find my own voice again.
+The details of digging into the background of music I know, and more importantly, music I don’t, nurtures and recharges me so that I am ready to get back to my “day” job and bring my best there.
+Like my own “vocal” coach, my time here reminds me that preparation alone is as necessary as the time with others.
 And the joy and freedom of digging deeper has reminded me that work is worth it…if you understand your “why”…

 What do you “observe” prepares you the most – the time to recharge, practice, prepare yourself – away from your team?
-Walks outside, connecting with nature, long drives, loud or soft music, reading… that time is important to ensure that when you are back with others, you are ready for Harmony.
+Walks outside, connecting with nature, long drives, loud or soft music, reading… that time is essential to ensure that when you are back with others, you are ready for Harmony.
 And – that the leader/conductor has created work that depends on everyone doing it together.
-This last year has shaken all of us to our foundations, and my sense is that many of us are not going back to where we were… because we have rediscovered notes and Harmonies we had misplaced.
+These last few years have shaken all of us to our foundations, and my sense is that many of us are not going back to where we were… because we have rediscovered notes and Harmonies we had misplaced.

 This is your life you’re living